amrutprabhu/amrutprabhu.github.io/data/blog/2022/using-dynamodb-with-spring-boot.md

 This is because the Spring Data DynamoDB dependency makes use of AWS SDK version 1 and this version does not support Java 17 and onwards.

 To use Java 17, we would use Spring Cloud DynamoDB once it's released.
-I would be writing an article about it soon, so you can subscribe to my newsletter on [https://refactorfirst.com](https://refactorfirst.com) to know when it is out.
+I would be writing an article about it soon, so you can subscribe to my newsletter below to know when it is out.

 Next, we add the following Spring Data DynamoDB dependency which supports Spring Boot versions greater than 2.2.